-[7] This study has two main aims.
-The first is to make a long-term and three-dimensional data set of stable water isotopes, which is thermo-dynamically consistent with observed long and short-term atmospheric circulations.
+This study has two main aims.
+The first is to make a long-term and three-dimensional dataset of stable water isotopes, which is thermo-dynamically consistent with observed long and short term atmospheric circulations.
 The results aid in understanding the mechanisms controlling of the global distributions and temporal variations of isotopes in a similar manner to that understanding atmospheric circulation on various time scales has benefited from Reanalysis products.
 The second aim is to make a reference isotopic variability analysis based on the model forced by observed atmospheric circulation.
 This analysis can be used to measure the a priori quality of the model performance for future studies involving the assimilation of isotopic data.
 This aim comes with an additional interest to establish the potential for improvement in the analysis of atmospheric circulation by the introduction of isotopes in a full data assimilation.

-[8] Section 2 describes the new isotopic AGCM, the nudging method, and the simulation specification to make the isotopic data set.
-In section 3 the simulated isotope distribution is verified against observations and compared with other isotopic AGCMs.
-Improvements in the representations of the isotopic interannual variability are described in section 4.
-A summary and conclusions follow in section 5.
+The next section describes the new isotopic AGCM, the nudging method, and the simulation specification to make the new isotopic Reanalysis dataset.
+In the third section the simulated isotope distribution is verified against observations and compared with other isotopic AGCMs.
+Improvements in the representations of the isotopic interannual variability are described in the fourth section.
+A summary and conclusions follow.